Genhis/KRPC.MechJeb/README.md

 - [Tutorials and Examples](https://genhis.github.io/KRPC.MechJeb/tutorials.html)
 - [Third-party scripts](https://genhis.github.io/KRPC.MechJeb/third-party-scripts.html)

+When you enter the flight scene or switch between vessels, it is **recommended to check whether the API is ready** before you call other operations.
+Otherwise, it may throw an exception.

 ## Contributing

 All contributions to this mod are welcome.
 If you are interested in contributing, please read our [Contribution guidelines](https://github.com/Genhis/KRPC.MechJeb/blob/master/.github/CONTRIBUTING.md) and [Code of conduct](https://github.com/Genhis/KRPC.MechJeb/blob/master/.github/CODE_OF_CONDUCT.md).